Ace9ce/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script prints the absolute path name of the current working directory.
 Script that changes the working directory
-Script to Display current directory contents in a long format
+Script to Display current directory contents in a long format Script to Display current directory contents and hidden in a long format